trvinh/bionf_utilities/README.md

 ```

 ## PULL
-The docker image can be pulled from dockerhub using this command
+The docker image can be pulled from [Docker Hub](https://hub.docker.com/r/trvinh/bionf_utilities) using this command
 ```
 docker pull trvinh/bionf_utilities
 ```